micrology/ehm/README.md

 EHM-R looks to add a rental market and its aim is to "grow" a spatial heterogeneous housing landscape.

+You will need to create your own data folder "data" this has been added to the .gitignore doc so that the repository does not get filed up with large data files

 ##HousingMarketModelRC01NG1.66
 Adds ability to save both data and settings